dapplegatecp/lpp-client/README.md

 ```
 > Note: the application running in the container relies on the container auto-restarting, so be sure to set restart to "unless-stopped" as shown above.

+> Also note: when using the tcp server feature (lpp-client.output=un-tcp:port), you need to expose the port on the container so external clients can connect, e.g. by adding `ports: ['5433:5433']` to the service definition.

 The application uses the following configuration parameters, which can be set using the Cradlepoint SDK's appdata:

 - `lpp-client.host`: The host to connect to (default: 129.192.82.125)